jecki/DHParser/documentation_src/Overview.rst

     FRAC- or EXP-nodes in the syntax-tree of the number element in the subsequent compilation stage.

-A great way to check if an AST-transformation works as expected is by adding an asterix "*" to the name of match-test.
+A great way to check if an AST-transformation works as expected is by adding an asterisk "*" to the name of match-test.
 Usually, the test runner only outputs the abstract-syntax-tree of match-tests in the test-report.
-However, if marked with an asterix, the concrete syntax tree will be printed, too.
+However, if marked with an asterisk, the concrete syntax tree will be printed, too.
 So, adding this marker to a test within an ".ini"-file in the "tests_grammar"-subdirectory, say::

     [match:number]